doremaxime/gear-frontend/README.md

-## about
+## About

-This is a SPA that lets user keep a record of all their gear and projects.
+This is a frontend repo for a Single Page Application that lets user keep a record of all their gear and projects.

-I took multiple approaches for this project.
+I took two approaches for this project.
+This is because I had to balance all the tools at my disposal and the fact that I only had less than a week to meet all the requirements.

-This is because I had to balance all the tools at my disposal and the fact that I only had less that a week to meet all the requirements.
+I first deployed my app without a framework and used JQuery and AJAX instead.
+Since I had done this before I knew it would be quick with no major hurdles and it seemed promising within 2 days.

-Therefore, I first deployed my app without a framework and used JQuery and AJAX instead.
-In 2 days I had met the requirements and all user stories were complete with all facets being functional.
-Since I had done this before I knew it would be quick with no major hurdles.
+With 4 days left, I took on the challenge of implementing Ember as the frontend framework.
+After making no progress after 2 days, I decided to go back to the other version (this one) and improve it: adding a second resource to the backend, great visuals, slick functionality, and overcoming hurdles.

-With 4 days left and no worries on my shoulders, I took on the challenge of implementing Ember as the frontend framework.
+One of the tougher challenges, was users being able to see a previous user's resources for a second before the handlebars injected the current user's resources.
+I overcame this after many different approaches.
+However, the last, which was the most simple, was successful.
+I created an empty handlebar which would be inserted (and replace the past handlebar) when a user signed out.
+Therefore, old data is not 'hidden' behind other divs, but is removed totaly from the browser.

 ## Dependencies